thcorre/phnog2025-workshop/README.md

 This README is your starting point into the workshop, it should get you familiar with the lab environment provided by Nokia, and provide an overview of the suggested sample activities.

-During those 3 days you will work in groups (or alone if you prefer) on the pre-provided lab activities.
+During those 3 days you will work in groups on the pre-provided lab activities.

 As long as you have a laptop with the ability to SSH, you should be good to go.